Ogugwa/HNG-13-Stage-1/ReadME.md

 # This is the Second Task for HNG 13 Internship program

-## This is a continuation of the firrst stage task
+## This is a continuation of the first stage task

 ### It has the additon of an About page and a Contact me form